 When filling out your profile, it is important to complete as many sections as you can.
 Information, like business hours and handicap accessibility, is valuable to customers wanting to access your store or business.
 Do you accept credit cards, or do you run a cash-only system?
 Inform your customers of important information before they visit your store to avoid inconveniences.

 Business Profile can be utilized for running parts of your business, too.
 The Bookings feature allows customers to book appointments right through the listing.
 Direct messaging can be enabled for customers wanting to send messages as soon as they find you.
 These features don’t have to be enabled as long as customers still have a way to contact you directly.

 It’s inevitable – customers will look at your reviews.
 In fact, many customers rely on reviews as a tool to determine whether or not to do business with a company.
 Pay attention to who is leaving reviews on your profile and what they’re saying.
 Thank your customers when they leave a positive review.
 Try to respond to every review that gets posted on your profile, even the negative ones.

 When negative reviews do occur, respond to the customer in a professional manner.
 Use that review to evaluate your business processes or customer interactions if necessary.
 Sometimes, negative reviews can be fake or unwarranted, but still do not bash the customer or respond in a way that will negatively impact your reputation.
 Instead, report the review to Google.
 Responding to both positive and negative reviews will give customers an insight into how you interact with others.

 Successfully optimizing your profile will take time.
 Changes don’t always show up right away, and your profile will need to be verified by Google before going public.
-If you are having issues with your Business Profile not moving higher in search results, reach out to us!
+If you are having issues with your Business Profile not moving higher in search results, reach out to us for SEO services!
 We’ll work together to access your listing and optimize it for you.
 Give us a call at (217) 222-1451 or send us a message through our website to learn more.